TDG-Platform/docs/ENVI_ImageThresholdtoROI.md

 **Description of Input Parameters and Options for the "ENVI_ImageThresholdToROI":**
 This task will function on a multi-spectral image located in the S3 location:
-Input imagery sensor types include: QuickBird, WorldView 1, WorldView 2, WorldView 3 and GeoEye
+Input imagery sensor types include but may not be limited to: QuickBird, WorldView 1, WorldView 2, WorldView 3 and GeoEye Tif files from the AOP_Strip_Processor were tested with this task to confirm functionality; however, the task may ingest additional raster image file types such as: ENVI .hdr,

 **REQUIRED SETTINGS AND DEFINITIONS:**